sermon: Willingness to Believe

 Given 06-Jan-01; Sermon #482; 79 minutes

 Americans (indeed most of the industrialized world) tend to be skeptical, cynical, and jaded, demanding mountains of evidence before becoming convinced of anything.
 We run the risk of losing our childlike credulity, becoming calloused, hardened, and stiff-necked like our forebears on the Sinai, even though God Almighty supplied a plethora of evidence in His desire to create in His people a humble, teachable spirit.
 We need to emulate Abraham, who strengthened and confirmed his faith when he stepped out in childlike credulity.
-Richard Ritenbaugh suggests that we believe, obey, then understand.
+We believe, obey, then understand.
 The proof comes after we believe.
 Following the apostle Paul's admonition in II Corinthians 4:18, we place the preponderance of our trust in the eternal things we cannot see rather than the temporal physical things we can see.

 A commercial plays on the radio several times a day here in Charlotte, and I am sure that it runs in other places too, because this company is nationwide.
 The first part of it goes something like this: "We Americans are a bunch of cynics.
 What else could we be when we're told that we'll be prosecuted if we remove a tag from our mattress, that we've already won ten million dollars, that our favorite singer is still alive, that our purchases are a hundred percent guaranteed, that we'll get excellent customer service."

 The commercial is right, you know.
 We are a bunch of cynics.
 We have a hard time believing anything because we have been given so many promises, and they have been unfulfilled so often.